Yipara logoYipara

 +

 A telltale sign of cat ear mites is dark, crumbly discharge that looks like coffee grounds inside the ear.
 Your cat may scratch their ears excessively, shake their head, and you may notice a strong odor.
 The ears often look red and inflamed.
 Ear mites are very common in cats, especially kittens and outdoor cats.
-Upload a photo to our AI for a preliminary educational pattern assessment — a vet examination is needed for confirmed diagnosis.
+Upload a photo to our AI for a preliminary educational pattern assessment — a vet examination is needed for confirmation from a vet.

 How do you treat a cat's ear infection at home?